elsentjhung/elsentjhung.github.io/tutorial.md

 ### 0. Programming languages

-You should learn at least 1 programming language at minimum.
+You should learn at least 1 programming language at a minimum.
 Ideally you should know 2 programming languages: 1) one high level programming language (_e.g._ Python or other object-oriented programming languages) and 2) one low level programming language (_e.g._ C or C++, which give you more control about memory management).

 #### 0.1.
 Python